shanagalman21/Customer-Churn-Analysis/README.md

 - Visualized the summary of findings to highlight trends in customer churn.

 ### **3. Churn Prediction Model**
 A **Random Forest Classifier** was implemented to predict customer churn.
 The dataset was preprocessed, split into training (80%) and testing (20%) sets.
-The model was trained on key customer attributes and evaluated using a confusion matrix and classification report** to assess accuracy.
-Finally, the trained model was used to **predict churn**, with results exported for further analysis.
+The model was trained on key customer attributes and evaluated using a confusion matrix and classification report to assess accuracy.
+Finally, the trained model was used to **predict customer churn**, with results visualized for further analysis.

 ## **Key Findings**
 - 1,732 out of 6,418 customers have churned **(27% Churn Rate)**